CT scanCreating a detailed image of your body to provide you with a fast diagnosis

-You will need to have been referred for a CT scan by a qualified healthcare professional, such as your GP, consultant, an osteopath or a physiotherapist.
-If you think you need a CT scan but don’t have a referral yet, our team are happy to assist you by offering you an appointment with a Private GP or Physical Therapist, who will be able to determine whether or not you need a scan and recommend an appropriate treatment plan for you.
+You will need to have been referred for a CT scan by a qualified healthcare professional, such as your GP, Consultant, an Osteopath or a Physiotherapist.
+If you think you need a CT scan but don’t have a referral yet, our team are happy to assist you by offering you an appointment with a Private GP or Physical Therapist, who will be able to determine whether you need a scan and recommend an appropriate treatment plan.
+You can book an appointment at KIMS Hospital or Sevenoaks Medical Centre.

 Supporting your treatment journey with efficient diagnostics